 Sitemaps for SEO are VERY important to content indexing in the overall scheme of things, says Google.
 Ok, if you’ve got a good text-based CSS menu system and the links to and between pages are easily followed, you’re in better shape than some.
 However, on a larger site, especially without a 100% inclusive menu structure, and minimal use of anchor text hyperlinks to/between internal pages, Google et al may have trouble finding all your content.
-Worse, your visitors might have trouble finding what they want, and leave disappointed, or earlier than you’d like… Our affordable Website SEO packages address this issue.
+Worse, your visitors might have trouble finding what they want, and leave disappointed, or earlier than you’d like… Our affordable WordPress SEO packages address this issue.

 HTML & XML Sitemaps can assist in overcoming both those indexing problems.

 It’s really important that you have a version for each problem… when using WordPress as your Content Management System, there are plugins that solve both issues very effectively.
 A responsible NZ website designer will address both these essentials.

 A Google XML sitemap is a file aimed specifically at the search engine spiders.
 These are a less-than-pretty list of pages in XML data format, with last update, priority and change date indicators.
 The major search engines all agreed to a specification and location format.
 The convention is that;

 - the file should be called sitemap.xml or sitemap_index.xml